 There is government guidance on procedures for the workplace.
 If an employer has followed them, a staff member can’t argue that it’s too dangerous to go back there.

 They need a specific reason to stay away, such as shielding because they’re extremely vulnerable, or they’re caring for someone who is extremely vulnerable.
 If they don’t have a specific reason, they have to return to work, although the employer must also recognise their duty to ensure that it’s safe there for them to do so.

 When should an employee self-isolate?

-Public Health England is currently advising that anyone with a new continuous cough and/or a high temperature should self-isolate.
+Public Health England advises that anyone with a new continuous cough and/or a high temperature should self-isolate.
 No sick note is needed.

 Further government advice has added that anyone in contact with someone with these symptoms should self-isolate for 14 days – largely applying to households.
 The same applies if you’ve come into contact with anyone with a confirmed case of coronavirus.

 The executive agency of the Department of Health and Social Care has also said that those who have returned from certain regions in China, Iran and Italy also shouldn’t come into work.
 This list is being updated all the time.

 My employee has gone into self-isolation.
 What sick pay is due?

 Any employee who goes into self-isolation is eligible for statutory sick pay (SSP), which is £94.25 per week (rising to £95.85 from April 6), provided all other conditions are met.
 If they’re on SSP, they can’t be furloughed, because the minimum period for furlough is three weeks, whereas self-isolation lasts no longer than two weeks, so is a short-term sickness.